-Throughout the Study Area, the composition of the railroad right-of-way was considered to be in "fair" condition.
-This area is utilized in several ways, including storage, warehousing and also a place for excessive debris to collect.
+Throughout the Study Area, the composition of the railroad right-of-way was considered to be in "fair" to "poor" condition.
+This area is utilized in several ways, including storage, warehousing and also a place for excessive debris to collect, including numerous abandoned cars.